Embedded Security Assessment

 - Health and medical technology (clinical devices, systems to monitor patients and important body functions)

 Identification of vulnerabilities in IoT devices or other embedded systems with a risk assessment for specific threat scenarios

 How secure is the embedded system and what can external attackers or malicious users and employees achieve in the worst case?

 IoT devices or other embedded systems including hardware and interfaces

 In an assessment of embedded systems, the hardware as well as the software of the embedded system is analyzed and examined with respect to existing vulnerabilities.
 Here, the auditor is in the position of an external attacker or a privileged user.
 Examples for attack vectors range from the reading of storage chips and man-in-the-middle attacks, up to the infiltration of systems by exploiting vulnerabilities in exposed interfaces.

 In general, the assessment is based on the approach of an examination that is as comprehensive as possible.
-However, depending on the type of application or system and the relevant threats, a risk-based approach is also possible (comparable to a).
+However, depending on the type of application or system and the relevant threats, a risk-based approach is also possible (comparable to a penetration test ).
 In this case, the focus is on particularly security-critical or endangered areas, whereby the scope of the test is determined by the time budget agreed upon in advance.

 The embedded security assessment usually consists of the following parts:

 - Analysis of hardware (e.g., data extraction from chips, access to debug interfaces)

 - Analysis of firmware and firmware update processes